landelare/ue5coro/Docs/Awaiters.md

 They work exactly like they do in [std::bind](https://en.cppreference.com/w/cpp/utility/functional/bind).

+The return values of these functions are movable, game thread only, and support multiple concurrent co_awaits.

 #### Debugging/implementation notes

 In popular debuggers (Visual Studio 2022 and JetBrains Rider 2022.1 tested)